glebstar/laravel5-products/README.md

 Then run composer update in your terminal to pull it in.

-Once this has finished, you will need to add the service provider to the providers array in your app.php config as follows:
+You will need to add the service provider to the providers array in your app.php config as follows:
 ```php
 GlebStarProducts\ServiceProvider::class,
 ```

-Added alias for ProductMiddlewate in app/Http/Kernel.php into $routeMiddleware array:
+Added alias for ProductMiddleware in app/Http/Kernel.php into $routeMiddleware array:
 ```php
 'product' => \GlebStarProducts\Middleware\ProductMiddleware::class,
 ```